simwrapper/simwrapper-python-tools/README.md

 This package is on the PyPi pip package library.
 You can use pip or the more modern **uv** tool to install it.
 Note it has many scientific library dependencies, so it's best to use a virtual environment (via uv)

+- uv: install using 'uv tool install simwrapper'
 - Pip: install using `pip install simwrapper`
   - To upgrade to the latest version, `pip install --upgrade simwrapper`
-- uv: install using 'uv add simwrapper'

 ## Running Simwrapper locally